leandromoreira/digital_video_introduction/README.md

 The first step is to encode the symbol **e** which is `10` and the second symbol is **a** which is added (not in the mathematical way) `[10][0]` and finally the third symbol **t** which makes our final compressed bitstream to be `[10][0][1110]` or `1001110` which only requires **7 bits** (3.4 less space than the original).

 Notice that each code must be a unique prefixed code [Huffman can help you to find these numbers](https://en.wikipedia.org/wiki/Huffman_coding).

-Though it has some issues there are [video codecs that still offers](https://en.wikipedia.org/wiki/Context-adaptive_variable-length_coding) this method and it's the chose algorithm for many .
+Though it has some issues there are [video codecs that still offers](https://en.wikipedia.org/wiki/Context-adaptive_variable-length_coding) this method and it's the chose algorithm for many application.

 ### Arithmetic coding: